Coronavirus Update: Powering Through

 We stand ready to help customers affected by this pandemic with payment extensions or enrollment in short-term assistance and bill discount programs.
 We know some customers could face financial challenges because of this public health threat, so we are suspending service disconnections and late fees until further notice.

 Tucson Electric Power and our sister company UniSource Energy Services are donating a combined $1 million to bill payment assistance and other coronavirus relief efforts in the communities they serve across Arizona.

 TEP will return unused energy efficiency funds to customers to help cushion the economic impact of the coronavirus pandemic.
-TEP will provide usage-based bill credits in June that will amount to $13 for residential customers with typical energy use and $46 for small commercial customers with typical energy use.
+TEP will provide usage-based bill credits in June that will amount to an estimated $13 for residential customers with typical energy use and an estimated $46 for small commercial customers with typical energy use.
 The Arizona Corporation Commission approved TEP's plan in May.

 We’re also happy to help customers switch from a time-of-use (TOU) or demand-based pricing plan to our Basic plan if they are concerned that on-peak energy rates or demand charges will increase their energy expenses due to increased time spent at home.

 Customers who switch to Basic during the pandemic will have the option to return to their previous pricing plan at any time.
 Anyone interested in such a switch should call Customer Care at 520-623-7711.
 Please be aware that our Basic plan has higher energy charges than our TOU or demand-based plans, and switching might not result in lower bills.
 To learn more about our pricing plans, visit https://www.tep.com/rates/

 We’ll be working with other critical service providers, including hospitals and local government agencies, to ensure that we’re working together to support our community’s wellbeing.
 We know the best service we can offer is to continue providing safe, reliable energy – a commitment we’ll keep throughout this public health challenge.